 Life is indeed precious.
-Death of a loved one can mean the end of the world for those left behind.
+The death of a loved one can mean the end of the world for those left behind.
 Undoubtedly, it is one of life’s toughest journeys.
 Grieving is important, as it is a natural process of healing.

-Bereavement is a word used to denote grief, pain and sadness following the loss of a loved one.
-Even though death is an inevitable part of life, the finality and irrevocability of death lends a lethal blow, making it ‘unacceptable’ for those left behind.
+Bereavement is a word used to denote grief, pain, and sadness following the loss of a loved one.
+Even though death is an inevitable part of life, the finality and irrevocability of death lend a lethal blow, making it ‘unacceptable’ for those left behind.
 It is truly one of life’s most stressful periods, with nothing to match the intensity of sorrow experienced during this time.

 Support from loved ones, caring, talking ones grief out and even seeking professional help are ways to cope with the bereavement.